-- Work effectively with children and parents; carry out oral and written directions. - Respect the confidentiality of program-related incidents and information. - Operate necessary program equipment. - Maintain positive attitude toward and control of the children. - Plan and develop with parents an individualized program for the family, including establishing a caring professional relationship and a climate of mutual trust and respect for the parents. - Be aware of and sensitive to cultural issues, and work effectively with all socioeconomic and cultural backgrounds. - Read, write, and speak Spanish is preferred. - Use Microsoft Outlook, Teams, 365 products.
+- Work effectively with children and parents; carry out oral and written directions. - Respect the confidentiality of program-related incidents and information. - Operate necessary program equipment. - Maintain positive attitude toward and control of the children. - Sustain cooperative relationships with those contacted in the course of work. - Read, write, and speak Spanish is preferred. - Use Microsoft Outlook, Teams, 365 products.

-KNOWLEDGE OF:
+KNOWLEDGE OF

-- Child Development Programs
+- Child Development Programs.

 - Early Childhood Education.

 - Individual differences, learning styles, cultural needs, child development and community needs in setting up and implementing curriculum for the year.